Skip navigation

 What are lactose tolerance tests?

 Lactose tolerance tests measure your body's ability to break down lactose.
 Lactose is a type of sugar found in milk, cheese, ice cream, and other dairy products.
-Normally, an enzyme called lactase breaks down lactose into simpler sugars.
-These sugars are absorbed by the body and turned into energy.
+Normally, an enzyme (a protein that speeds up certain chemical reactions in your body) called lactase breaks down lactose into simpler sugars.
+These sugars are absorbed by your body and turned into energy.
 If your body doesn't make enough lactase, you won't be able to properly digest foods that contain lactose.
-This is known as lactose intolerance.

 There are two types of lactose tolerance tests:

 • Hydrogen breath test.
 This test measures the amount of hydrogen gas in your breath before and after you drink a liquid containing lactose.
-It is the most common way to test for lactose intolerance.
+If you can't digest all the lactose, it gets broken down by bacteria in your large intestine.
+This creates extra hydrogen gas, which you breathe out.
+This is the most common way to test for lactose intolerance.

-Other names: hydrogen breath test, oral lactose tolerance, lactose tolerance serum test, lactose intolerance test
+Other names: hydrogen breath test, oral lactose tolerance, lactose tolerance serum test, lactose intolerance test, lactose breath test, disaccharide absorption test

 What are they used for?